vamsi4845/Solaris/README.md

-# Simple Solana AI Agent
+# Solaris - Your AI Agent on Solana

-This project is a basic AI agent designed to interact with the Solana blockchain using natural language commands.
+Solaris is your AI-powered Solana agent that lets you explore and interact with the Solana blockchain using natural language.
+Fast, simple, and intuitive.

 ## Features

-- Execute simple Solana transactions via AI prompts.
-- Check wallet balance.
+- **Send SOL:** Transfer SOL to another Solana address or a saved contact.
+- **Buy Tokens:** Purchase tokens using SOL (handles 'swap'/'trade' intentions).
+- **Stake SOL:** Delegate SOL to a validator.
+- **Check Balance:** View current SOL and other token balances.
-- Retrieve wallet address.
+- **Get Address:** Display your wallet's public address.
+- **Create Token:** Guide through SPL token creation with defaults.
+- **Transaction Status:** Check the status of the last transaction.
+- **Recent Transactions:** List the last 5 transactions.
+- **Faucet:** Request test SOL for development/testing.
+- **Launch NFT:** Guide through launching a basic NFT collection.
+- **Check Price:** Get the current market price of a specified token.
+- **Handle Unrecognized Commands:** Provides guidance if a command isn't supported.

 ## Setup